 It is nice to have the choice, however, and if you are going to be taking your laptop on your travels, it’s worth playing around to see whether in-built Bluetooth or the dongle offers the most hassle-free connection.
 Ultimately we decided the dongle was our preferred option and if you are going to be sitting at your desk, you might want to opt for the wired version of the Inspire S2 speakers, which come in at £30 less.

 No cable is supplied for the aux input, but it is there as an option for those that want to hook-up a wired device, such as a standard iPod.

 The performance from the speakers is very good.
 Across a range of games, music and video, the subwoofer adds that missing depth to proceedings, with the two satellite speakers providing a surprising amount of punch given their small size.
 We've been impressed with Creative speakers before, and the Inspire S2 are no different.

 Set up on a desk, great spatial separation can be achieved to take advantage of a wider sound-stage and we were impressed with the surround sound effects generated on various movies we watched.
 Unfortunately the cables that connect the satellite speakers to the subwoofer are only 150cm long, so if you want to hide the subwoofer under the desk, you won't have the freedom to put much distance between your speakers.

 In reality this means that you might have to find space for the subwoofer on your desk, unless you are using some sort of tiny computer desk.

-Impressive audio performance make the Inspire S2 speakers a pleasure to hook-up to your PC, providing good surround sound quality.
-The wireless aspect is slightly misleading, so it is worth considering whether you actually need that wireless connection, or whether the cheaper wired equivalent speakers will meet your needs.
+Impressive audio performance make the Inspire S2 speakers a pleasure to hook-up to your PC, providing good surround sound quality, but it is worth looking at what "wireless" actually means in this case.